Tolowa Dee-niʼ Nation

-The Tolowa Dee-ni' Nation, previously known as Smith River Rancheria, is a federally recognized tribe of Tolowa people in Del Norte County, California.
+The Tolowa Dee-niʼ Nation, previously known as Smith River Rancheria, is a federally recognized tribe of Tolowa people in Del Norte County, California.
 They are Athabascan people, distantly related to northern Athabascans of eastern Alaska and western Canada, as well as the Apache and Navajo peoples of the American Southwest.

 As of the 2020 Census the population of this group was 423.
 Tolowa people are also part of other federally recognized tribes in northern California and Oregon.

 Government

-The Tolowa Dee-ni' Nation is headquartered in Smith River, California.
+The Tolowa Dee-niʼ Nation is headquartered in Smith River, California.
 They are governed by a democratically elected, seven-member tribal council.
 Their current tribal administration is as follows: